Ultimate guide to the south of France (2025)

 The Cours Mirabeau is the heart of the city, a wide street filled with cafes, shops, and beautiful fountains.
 Aix is also famous as the home of Paul Cézanne, and you can visit his Atelier, where the artist created many of his masterpieces.

-Aix’s markets are some of the best in Provence, offering everything from fresh produce to local crafts.
-The town’s art scene is lively, with several galleries and museums showcasing works by local artists.
+- The town’s art scene, with several galleries and museums showcasing works by local artists.

 Why go?
 A cute town with art, markets, and spas.